British Prime Minister Johnson promises a bold new Brexit deal

 The gambit, an admission that three years of Brexit talks have failed, sets the United Kingdom up for a showdown with the EU and thrusts Johnson toward a potential constitutional crisis, or an election, at home.

-While Johnson’s strategy could get support from Trump, who had advised May to take a much tougher line with Brussels, he has just 99 days to renegotiate and ratify the so called Withdrawal Agreement that the EU has repeatedly refused to amend.
+While his strategy could get support from Trump, who had advised May to take a much tougher line with Brussels, he has just 99 days to renegotiate and ratify the so called Withdrawal Agreement that the EU has repeatedly refused to amend.

+European Council President Donald Tusk wrote to Johnson saying he was looking forward to discussing cooperation “in detail”.

 One of Britain’s most prominent Brexit campaigners, Johnson has repeatedly pledged to leave the EU by Oct.
 31 - “do or die” - and to inject a new optimism and energy into the divorce, which he argues will bring a host of opportunities.

-In his speech on Wednesday, the new Conservative prime minister rebuked “gloomsters” and the political class who he said had forgotten the people they should serve, promising instead to serve the British people who he said were his government’s true bosses.
+In his speech on Wednesday, he rebuked “gloomsters” and the political class who he said had forgotten the people they should serve, promising instead to serve the British people who he said were his government’s true bosses.

 One of the issues that prevented May getting a divorce deal through parliament was the Irish “backstop” - an insurance policy designed to prevent the return of a hard border between the Irish Republic and the British province of Northern Ireland.